arimorty/floatingsearchview/README.md

 Usage
 -----

-1. In your dependencies, add:
+1. In your dependencies, add
 ```
     compile 'com.github.arimorty:floatingsearchview:1.0.0'
 ```